-There is in fact a plethora of viable replacements for this much beloved email application.
-The top seven are as follows: Spark, Boxer, Inbox by Google, CloudMagic, My Mail, Blue Mail and Microsoft’s Outlook.
+There is, in fact, a plethora of viable replacements for this much-beloved email application.
+The top seven are as follows: Spark, Boxer, Inbox by Google, Newton, My Mail, Blue Mail and Microsoft’s Outlook.
 Any of these would prove to be a worthy heir of the condemned Mailbox.
 Nevertheless, after weighing up each individually two stick out significantly; Spark and Gmail’s Inbox.

 Both these apps, like Mailbox, have a Smart Inbox to prioritise and manage your emails making the process of reading them simpler, they have Email Snoozing options to help you reach that all peaceful target of a zero inbox by allowing you to only read emails when you have to and lastly they are fully integrated with all cloud services for receiving and sending attachments.

 Spark, however, has Smart Search capabilities – something Mailbox never did.
 Smart Search understands Natural Language so you can search for exactly what you want and Spark will deliver.
 For example, if you searched for “PDF attachments received from Harry last week” Spark would search your inbox and give you exactly that; PDF attachments received from Harry last week.